-The following best practices will help you plan and use Vertex Feature Store in various scenarios.
-This guide is not intended to be exhaustive, but will provide you with an understanding of how you can use Feature Store in your organization.
+The following best practices will help you plan and use Vertex AI Feature Store in various scenarios.
+This guide is not intended to be exhaustive, but will provide you with an understanding of how you can use Vertex AI Feature Store in your organization.

 Modeling features that jointly describe multiple entities